Can One Felony Ruin Your Life in Colorado?

 So, in summary, the answer to the original question of “can a single felony ruin my life?” is “it depends.”
 It depends on the types of charges you are facing, it depends on the classification of the felony charges and it depends on what you value in life.

 The best way to protect your future from becoming ruined by a felony is to fight your felony charges with a strong and creative criminal legal defense.
-To fight felony charges, you need the assistance of a Colorado Springs criminal defense lawyer.
+To fight felony charges, you need the assistance of a Colorado Springs felony lawyer.